stockton-stem/stockton-stem-badge/README.md

 # System Description

-The microcontroller in this project, a MicroChip PIC12LF1501, is a small 8-pin device with a number of hardware features.
-It was selected for this project specifically because of both its size and having four PWM peripherals, and because, like many PIC devices, it is cheap and fairly power efficient.
+The microcontroller in this project, a
+[MicroChip PIC12LF1501](http://www.microchip.com/PIC12F1501), is a small 8-pin
+device with a number of hardware features.
+It was selected for this project specifically because of its size, its very low power consumption and having four PWM peripherals.
+Additionally it helps that, like many PIC devices, it is quite inexpensive.

 The circuit for the project uses four differently colored LEDs (and associated current-limiting resistors), a button, and is powered by a coin-cell battery.
 Two capacitors provide decoupling and bulk storage; the latter helps reduce smooth the otherwise bursty current draw of the LEDs from the battery.
-The board has locations to optionally also provide an ICSP programming header and pull-up resistor.
+The board has locations to optionally also provide an ICSP programming header and associated pull-up resistor.

 The code for this project is divided roughly across a handful of source files.
 `main.c` contains the basic hardware device initialization and the interrupt